seanaelius/seanaelius/README.md

 # Hi, my name is Sean Aelius 👋

-I'm a Fullstack developer who is currently following along on The Odin Project on the JavaScript path.
+I'm a Mechanical Engineering student that is learning to become a Fullstack developer!
+I am currently following along on The Odin Project on the JavaScript path.
 Gonna deploy my own Fullstack apps on this page soon so stay tuned!

 ## Current Projects: